Cassie Randolph: Career

 Randolph began her career in reality television in 2016, appearing in the reality web series Young Once.
 The series follows Christian students in Southern California studying at Biola University, a conservative evangelical university that enforces abstinence-only rules and bans alcohol and drugs.
 Season two of the web series began airing at the same time as The Bachelor.

 In 2018, Randolph was cast in season 23 of The Bachelor, starring former professional football player Colton Underwood.
 Filming for the season took place throughout fall 2018, and Randolph was later revealed by ABC as a contestant on December 6, 2018.
 In the episode which aired on March 4, 2019, Randolph quit the competition after realizing she did not feel ready to become engaged at the end of the season; Randolph breaking up with Underwood caused him to commit the "fence jump", which was heavily reported in the media.
 Randolph later rejoined the season in the following episode, after Underwood revealed to her that he would not propose and had broken up with other finalists Tayshia Adams and Hannah Godwin to be with her.
 At the live After the Final Rose special airing on March 12, Underwood and Randolph confirmed that they were in a relationship.

 Personal life

 Randolph dated Connor Cabral from Berean and then professional basketball player Caelan Tiongson for five years.
 Randolph was in a relationship with Bachelor star Colton Underwood from November 2018 to May 2020.
 On September 11, 2020, Randolph filed a restraining order against Underwood, alleging that he stalked her outside her Los Angeles apartment and her parents' Huntington Beach house, that he sent harassing text messages using an anonymous number, and that he installed a tracking device underneath her car.
 At an October 6 hearing, the restraining order was extended by the judge until further court proceedings on November 6.
 The same day, Randolph proceeded to file a police report concerning the tracking device installed on her car, alleging that Underwood had planted it.

-As of November 2024, Randolph is engaged to musician Brighton Reinhardt.
+After four years of dating, on November 25, 2024, Randolph became engaged to musician Brighton Reinhardt.
+Randolph and Reinhardt got married at The Point Luxury Villa in Tamarindo, Costa Rica on December 5, 2025.